-- Unemployment: Under Obama, unemployment was cut from a recession-peak of 10 percent to only 4.7 percent.
-It has continued to drop and now is extremely low at 3.6 percent.
-5 - Job growth: By the end of the Obama administration, the economy had experienced 76 consecutive months of job growth.
-Since Trump became president, the streak has been extended to 109 consecutive months. - Average monthly job growth: During the last 33 months of the Obama administration, non-farm job growth averaged 224,000 per month.
-During the first 33 months of the Trump administration, the average was 34,000 jobs per month less. - GDP growth: Average real GDP growth was roughly the same (2.6 percent) for the first 11 quarters under President Trump (ending Sept.
-2019) and for the last 11 quarters of the Obama administration. - Income: During the last two years of the Obama administration, annual median household income increased \$4,800.
-This is three times more than the \$1,400 increase during the first two years of the Trump administration.6

-• The stock market: President Trump frequently points to the stock market as evidence of his success, even though it is a poor proxy for the nation's overall economic well-being since nearly half of Americans do not own stock, either directly or indirectly.
-However, even by this measure, he lags behind President Obama.
-Between President Trump's Inauguration Day and November 2019, the Dow Jones Average increased more than 40 percent, while over the eight years of the Obama administration, the DJIA increased almost 150 percent - a substantially greater pace.
+- Unemployment: Under Obama, unemployment fell from a recession-peak of 10 percent to only 4.7 percent.
+It has continued to drop and now is 3.5 percent. - Job growth: By the end of the Obama administration, the economy had experienced 76 consecutive months of job growth.
+Since Trump became president, the streak has been extended to 111 consecutive months. - Average monthly job growth: During the last 35 months of the Obama administration, non-farm job growth averaged 227,000 per month.
+During the first 35 months of the Trump administration, the average was 36,000 jobs per month less, averaging 191,000 per month. - Income: During the last two years of the Obama administration, annual median household income increased \$4,800.
+This is three times more than the \$1,400 increase during the first two years of the Trump administration. - The stock market: President Trump frequently points to the stock market as evidence of his success, even though it is a poor proxy for the nation's overall economic well-being since nearly half of Americans do not own stock, either directly or indirectly through mutual funds, trusts or various pension accounts.
+The richest 10 percent of households owns 84 percent of the value of those holdings.